ScriptRaccoon/maze-creator/README.md

 For better visualization, the current cell is drawn red, all other visited cells are drawn blue.
 The walls are white.

-In main.js you can configure the size of the maze as well as the waiting time in ms until the next cell is computed.
+Via the menu above the canvas you can adjust the delay for the computation of the next cell as well as the size of the maze.